Introduction

 • The data units in this layer are called Signals(analog or digital) of Bits.

-• The main network devices used/found in the Physical layer are a Repeater and Hub i.e., this layer does not work with devices having any software rather it is pure hardware.
+• The main network devices used/found in the Physical layer are a Repeater and a Hub, i.e., this layer does not work with devices having any software, rather it is pure hardware.

-• This layer also defines and uses multiplexing techniques to send and receives signals over/from a transmitting medium in the LAN area to improve the efficiency of the transmitting medium.
+• This layer also defines and uses multiplexing techniques to send and receive signals over/from a transmitting medium in the LAN area to improve the efficiency of the transmitting medium.

-• This layer also studies about the topologies used in the network.
+• This layer also studies the topologies used in the network.

 • An example of the Physical layer is RS-232.